 - Assessment Criteria and Methods (Including External Expert Support)

-- Contribution to EU Strategic Raw Material Supply Security
+- Contribution to the Security of Supply of EU Strategic Raw Materials

 - Consultation and No-Objection Procedure of the European Critical Raw Materials Board